Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Introduction

 \subsection{Notations and conventions}

 All sites considered are defined by pretopologies.
-Namely for our purposes, a site is a category $S$ equipped with a class of families of maps with common target called \emph{covering families}, such that : $S$ has fiber products by any map appearing in a covering family ; any isomorphism in $S$ is a one-term covering family ; covering families are stable under composition and arbitrary base change.
-See \cite{KashiwaraSchapira}.
+Namely for our purposes, a site is a category $S$ equipped with a class of families of maps with common target called \emph{covering families}, such that : $S$ has fiber products $X\times_ZY$ for any $X\to Z$ appearing in a covering family and any $Y\to Z$ ; any isomorphism in $S$ is a one-term covering family ; and covering families are stable under composition and arbitrary base change.
+See \cite[Def.
+00VH]{stacks-project}.